 UNITWIX[TM] is a cosmetic additive used as a thickener for oils and oil-based liquids.
 It is a proprietary, unpatented product.
 In 2011 the Company developed a new formula for UNITWIX that it now markets under the name UNITWIX II.
-It was developed as a result of the recent escalation in the cost of UNITWIX and the difficulty in obtaining some of the key raw materials used in the manufacturing of the product, and was intended to be a direct replacement for the original UNITWIX.
-The new formula is less expensive to manufacture, and therefore can be marketed at a much lower price.
-Some of the Company's smaller customers for this product have already switched to the new formula, but the Company's primary customer for UNITWIX has not yet reformulated.
+It was developed as a result of the escalation in the cost, and limited availability, of the raw materials used in the manufacturing of UNITWIX, and was intended to be a direct replacement for the original UNITWIX.
+The new formula is less expensive to manufacture, and therefore can be marketed at a lower price.
+Some of the Company's customers for this product have already switched to the new formula.
 The Company is hopeful that this lower-cost formulation will bring in new customers for which the original product was not cost effective.
-However, even with the new formulation there are still issues regarding cost and availability of the raw materials needed to manufacture this product.
+However, even with the new formulation there are still issues regarding cost and availability of the raw materials needed to manufacture this product, so the Company does not expect to see significant future sales from this product line.